itrharrison/ukskao-townhall-25/README.md

-# UK SKAO Town Hall 2025
+# UK SKAO Science Committee Town Hall 2025

 - [Location](#location)
 - [Programme](#programme)
 - [Local Information](#local-information)
+---

 ## Location
 The Town Hall will be located in the WX3.07 room of the School of Physics and Astronomy at Cardiff University